01signal.com

 Recall from the previous page that I used the term "theoretical clocks" a few times.
 These are in fact clock objects.
 They are called "clocks" in the timing report, but their use in the timing analysis indicates that they are just containers of information.

 So what is the connection between these clock objects and real signals?
-We've already the names of clock objects in the timing analysis.
+We've already seen the names of clock objects in the timing analysis.
 How does all this work together?

 When the tools carry out the static timing analysis of the design, all paths are examined.
 If a path starts with a flip-flop, the tools examine the signal (i.e. the net) that is connected to the flip-flop's clock input: Is there any clock object that is related to this signal?
 For example, when the signal is @clk, the related clock object is the one that was given the name "clk" with the create_clock command.
 After finding the relevant clock object, the tools can fetch the necessary information from this object's properties.